avh4/elm-program-test/docs/html.md

 `elm-program-test` lets you write "high-level" tests for your program, testing the public interface of your program rather than testing `view` and `update` functions independently.
-This gives you the flexibility to robustly test complex interactions between your `view`, `update`, and the state of your program when necessary; and allows you to write your tests in terms of how users and external services interact with your program.
+This gives you the flexibility to test complex interactions between your `view`, `update`, and the state of your program in a way that's extremely resiliant to refactoring; and allows you to write your tests in terms of how users and external services interact with your program.